MazenS0liman/Caissa-AI/README.md

 **Interference** | An interference occurs when there is a move that interferes between opponent pieces where one of the pieces defends the other piece.

 ### Concepts
-The following table demonstrate concepts that are supported by both basic and reinforced eureka.
+The following table demonstrate concepts that are supported by both basic and reinforced Caïssa.

 **Concept**  | **Definition**
 ------------- | -------------